FlexEbat/FlexEbat/README.md

 **Techonology and tools**

-I use VScode, Gcc, Rust, C++, github, Unreal Engine 5.
+I use VScode, Gcc, C, C++, github, Unreal Engine 5.
 At the moment there is a small amount of knowledge, but it clearly does not reach any decent level, so this is just the beginning.
 Further - more.

 **My goals**